 Arturo Guajardo, Jr. graduated from the University of Texas Pan-American in 1992 and received his Bachelor’s Degree in Political Science.
 He then earned his Master’s Degree in Public Administration in December 2009.
 His work experience includes one year of teaching with Donna ISD, seven years with the law firm of Calame, Linebarger, Graham and Pena, LLP and served as Chief Deputy County Clerk for eight years.
 Mr. Guajardo is also a certified mediator.

 Mr. Guajardo was elected Hidalgo County Clerk in 2006 and took office January 1, 2007.
-He entered his second term in January 2011 and is now in his third term which began in January 2015.
+He entered his second term in January 2011 and is now in his fourth term which began in January 2019.
 As your County Clerk, he has worked hard to streamline and automate procedures that have increased the office’s efficiency and productivity.
 He is committed to making government more accessible to the public and is dedicated to saving taxpayer dollars as evident through his continuous efforts to use innovative, environmental and cost efficient methods.
 As a devout public servant, he has maintained his close ties to the community by spearheading many give back campaigns that promote helping communal members in need.

 During his first term in office, Mr. Guajardo partnered up with the University of Texas Pan-American by offering his office to graduate level research studies and establishing internship opportunities.

 Mr. Guajardo stays active with the County and District Clerk’s Association of Texas by serving on their legislative committee and as the Region 8 Director.
 He is also a member of several state and national organizations including the Property Record Industry Association (PRIA), the National Association of County Recorders, Election Officials and Clerks (NACRC), the International Association of County Recorders, Election Officials and Clerks (IACREOT), and the Governmental Collectors Association of Texas (GCAT).